jose-hirmas/mdefportafolio/docs/fab academy/Weekly Tasks.md

 For this task I decided to start following a tutorial to learn the step by step of designing my first PCB, using Fritzing.

-The first time using fritizing:
+The first time using fritzing:
 ![](../images/fabacademy/tutorialfritzing1.jpg)

 Second time trying to do a a led work:
 ![](../images/fabacademy/tutorialfritzing2.jpg)

 Third time seven segment display controlled by shift register:
 ![](../images/fabacademy/tutorialfritzing3.jpg)

 and this is how it should look like in the final masterpiece:
 ![](../images/fabacademy/tutorialfritzing4.jpg)

 The tutorial link used was: <https://www.youtube.com/watch?app=desktop&v=K7Y9bKilCxg>